I'd say it's amazing what we don't know out there versus what we think we know.

 So we're going to go out and we're going to hire, we're going to allow 180,000 max qualified, highly educated and skilled workers to come in, but the employer has to prove that a qualified American hasn't lost his job in the process.

-Now, one of the reasons for this this so-called economic boom that's taking place in Senator Bennett's Utah, and he says in Georgetown, we couldn't get away, we couldn't, this community wouldn't survive without the influx of the uh illegal immigrant labor force.
+Now, one of the reasons for this so-called economic boom that's taking place in Senator Bennett's Utah, and he says in Georgetown, we couldn't get away.

 Why do you think that is?

-I mean, they're getting it some of this stuff is so plain as day, it's right out in the front of everybody's nose to see, and it's just being ignored.
+Some of this stuff is so plain as day, it's right out in the front of everybody's nose to see, and it's just being ignored.

 Try this.

-Robert Hoffman, vice president of government and public affairs at Oracle, said the H1B visa program is already costly, and all things being equal, there's already a heavy incentive to hire Americans.
+Robert Hoffman, vice president of government and public affairs at Oracle, said the H-1B visa program is already costly, and all things being equal, there's already a heavy incentive to hire Americans.

 But there comes a point where the program is so costly, we have to decide if it's better to move this work offshore.